 In March 2020, the FASB issued Accounting Standards Update ("ASU") 2020-04 "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 ASU 2020-04 provides optional expedients and exceptions to GAAP requirements for modifications on debt instruments, leases, derivatives, and other contracts, related to the expected market transition from the London Interbank Offered Rate ("LIBOR,"), and certain other floating rate benchmark indices, or collectively, IBORs, to alternative reference rates.
 ASU 2020-04 generally considers contract modifications related to reference rate reform to be an event that does not require contract remeasurement at the modification date nor a reassessment of a previous accounting determination.
 The guidance in ASU 2020-04 is optional and may be elected over time, through December 31, 2022, as reference rate reform activities occur.
+In December 2022, the FASB issued ASU 2022-06 "Reference Rate Reform (Topic 848)," deferring the sunset date provided in ASU 2020-04 from December 31, 2022 to December 31, 2024.
 The Company does not believe the adoption of this ASU will have a material impact on its consolidated financial statements.

 In January 2021, the FASB issued ASU 2021-01 "Reference Rate Reform (Topic 848).
 ASU 2021-01 expands the scope of ASC 848 to include all affected derivatives and give market participants the ability to apply certain aspects of the contract modification and hedge accounting expedients to derivative contracts affected by the discounting transition.
 In addition, ASU 2021-01 adds implementation guidance to permit a company to apply certain optional expedients to modifications of interest rate indexes used for margining, discounting or contract price alignment of certain derivatives as a result of reference rate reform initiatives and extends optional expedients to account for a derivative contract modified as a continuation of the existing contract and to continue hedge accounting when certain critical terms of a hedging relationship change to modifications made as part of the discounting transition.
-The guidance in ASU 2021-01 is effective immediately and available generally through December 31, 2022, as reference rate reform activities occur.
+The guidance in ASU 2021-01 is effective immediately and available generally through December 31, 2024, as reference rate reform activities occur.
 The Company does not believe the adoption of this ASU will have a material impact on its consolidated financial statements.